 Dental Practice Design Ideas*

-‘Dental practice design ideas’ is a commonly searched term for dentists looking for visual inspiration for their dream practice.
-Yes, it’s always exciting to envision your end goal – how beautiful your shiny new practice could be.
-However, picking the perfect colour palette to match your branding should not take up all your focus.
+‘Dental practice design ideas’ is a commonly searched term for dentists looking for visual inspiration when planning for their dream practice.
+It’s always an exciting time when you envision your end goal and how beautiful the look and feel of your new dental practice could be.
+However, picking the perfect colour palette to match your branding shouldn’t be all you consider when designing a dental practice.

-A great looking practice that has neglected functional design elements, is not a great practice.
-Outside of clinical functionality, accessibility and parking will always be less exciting to plan or design, and while the end user may not even notice these design elements, they are equally important to a successful practice.
+When gathering inspiration for modern dental practice design ideas, it’s important to keep in mind that a great looking dental practice that has neglected functional design elements, is not a great practice overall.
+Functionality, accessibility and parking is typically be less exciting to plan or design than choosing the colours, flooring, light fixtures, etc. And while the end user is less likely to notice these design elements, they are equally, if not more important to a successful dental practice.

-So, outside of the things that make your dental practice look great, what design elements need to be considered?
+So, outside of the things that make your dental practice look spectacular, what other design elements need to be considered?

 Wayfinding